sroertgen/oer-flask-api/README.md

 ## Requirements

-- Make a virtual environemnt: `python -m venv oerhoernchen`
+- Make a virtual environemnt: `python -m venv oer-flask-api`
-- activate it: `source oerhoernchen/bin/activate`
+- activate it: `source oer-flask-api/bin/activate`
 - Install requirements with `pip install -r requirements.txt`

 ## How to use